 Professor Taborsky said: “This is the first randomised trial comparing the effects of red and white wine on markers of atherosclerosis (1) in people at mild to moderate risk of CVD.
 We found that moderate wine drinking was only protective in people who exercised.
 Red and white wine produced the same results.”

 He added: “The only positive and continuous result was in the subgroup of patients who took more exercise, which means regular exercise at least twice a week, plus the wine consumption.
 In this group HDL cholesterol increased and LDL and total cholesterol decreased in the red and white wine groups.
 There may be some synergy between the low dose of ethyl alcohol in wine and exercise which is protective against CVD.”

 He continued: “In a future study we will compare the effects of red and white wine on markers of atherosclerosis in patients at high risk for CVD who take statins and do regular exercise.
-We hope to find that moderate wine consumption is safe in these patients.”Professor Taborsky concluded: “Our current study shows that the combination of moderate wine drinking plus regular exercise improves markers of atherosclerosis, suggesting that this combination is protective against cardiovascular disease.”
+We hope to find that moderate wine consumption is safe in these patients.”